best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 # Testing code

-We use testing here to refer to code that aims to verify that your analytical code is working as expected.
-While code documentation specifies what you expect your code to do, testing assures that the action of the code meets these expectations.
+Tests are bits of code that verify that your analytical code is working as expected.
+Where code documentation helps others to understand what you expect your code to do, testing assures that the the code meets these expectations.

 ## Introduction

-The core concept of testing is **"Does my code do what I expect it to, given realistic inputs?"**.
+When testing, ask: **"Does my code do what I expect it to, given realistic inputs?"**.

-Successfully delivering a completed piece of analysis or research includes both writing the code the carry out your analysis and assuring that it works.
-You can't be sure that your code works without having run it with realistic examples.
-Therefore, you must test the most complex and important parts of your analytical code.
+Delivering a piece of analysis or research includes both writing the code that performs your analysis and assuring that it works.
+You cannot be sure that your code works without having run it with realistic examples.
+Therefore, you must test your analytical code proportionately.

 Tests can:
-* verify that users expectations are met by the code.
+* verify that users expectations are met by the code,
+* define what code should do,
-* let you know when you've broken the expected functionality of your code.
+* let you know when you've broken the expected functionality of your code,
 * be used to report or flag poor performance, for example, when modelling.

-Testing is crucial to assuring quality in your code and will also increase efficiency in the development of your code.
-Code that has not been testing is more likely to contain bugs and require more maintenance in the future.
+Testing helps you assure your code quality and makes developing your code more efficient.
+Code that has not been tested is more likely to contain bugs and require more maintenance in the future.

-In the following sections we discuss good practices for writing automated code tests.
+Testing is a useful and deep skill to learn.
+Writing code for testing should also follow good practice.

 ## Tests are structured